 Why Soil-Based Probiotics Are Best for SIBO

 One of the most common questions I’m asked all the time is “which probiotics are best for SIBO?”
-You might be surprised to learn that if you have SIBO (Small Intestinal Bacterial Overgrowth), your regular probiotic could actually be exacerbating the problem.
-For this reason, you’ll want to take a specialized approach when it comes to your probiotic regimen to ensure you’re getting the support you need.
+You might be surprised to learn that if you have SIBO (Small Intestinal Bacterial Overgrowth), your regular probiotic could actually exacerbate the problem.
+For this reason, you want to take a specialized approach in your probiotic regime with a soil-based probiotic that will provide the support you need.

 You can also check out my video on the topic below:

 The Dirt on Soil-Based Probiotics

 Back in the day, we grew all our own food and pulled it straight from the ground, eating it right there without washing it.
 The earth is full of bacteria, and it’s where we used to get most of our probiotics.

 In our hyper-hygienic modern lives, we are so far removed from the dirt that grows our food that we’re missing out on some of the crucial microorganisms and probiotics that populate our soil which used to populate our own microbiomes.
 I believe this is one of the reasons digestive issues are more common today than they once were.
 That’s where soil-based probiotics come in.